-Quality is an important competitive weapon in modern business strategy.
-Students will understand the principal role of total quality in improving the competitiveness of the firm in both local and global business environments.
-Topics include: total quality management (TQM) philosophies, dimensions of product and service quality, model statistical improvement tools, and the design of quality strategies.
-1(.2) Business Applications Programming uisite: MSC 225.1(.2). is a foundation programming language course that presents mental principles used in writing business applications.
-Primitive types, basic data structure, flow control constructs, reusable lates, and debugging techniques are covered.
-Further topics include meter-passing methods, application programming interfaces (APIs) lynamic link libraries (DLLs).
-The implementation language, such as lates a Basic, will utilize object-oriented concepts.
-This course is a latest a basic course for the CIS program.
+is an important competitive weapon in modern business strategy. will understand the principal role of total quality in improving the liveness of the firm in both local and global business environments. liclude: total quality management (TQM) philosophies, ans of product and service quality, modern statistical improvement the design of quality strategies.

+Business Applications Programming site: MSC 225.1(.2). coundation programming language course that presents that principles used in writing business applications.
+Primitive so, basic data structure, flow control constructs, reusable modules, the gging techniques are covered.
+Further topics include parametermethods, application programming interfaces (APIs) and dynamic threes (DLLs).
+The implementation language, such as Visual Basic, the object-oriented concepts.
+This course is a foundation course CIS program.
+2) The Use of COBOL in Data Processing Msc 225.1(.2) or CSC 226.1(.2).

-1.1(.2) The Use of COBOL in Data Processing equisite: MSC 225.1(.2) or CSC 226.1(.2).
-BOL program organization, file organization, description and sssing, edit, sort, file maintenance and report writing programs, aved data, integration concepts, multi-programming concepts.
-5.1(.2) Database Programming requisite: MSC 320.1(.2).
+program organization, file organization, description and accessing, it, file maintenance and report writing programs, arrayed data, bion concepts, multi-programming concepts.

+(2) Database Programming

+site: MSC 320.1(.2).

-his course covers programming business applications in a current babase language.
-Also covered is a survey of data structures used in siriess applications and how they are implemented in common through the packages.
+burse covers programming business applications in a current see language.
+Also covered is a survey of data structures used in applications and how they are implemented in common software less.

-38.1(.2) Computer Configurations

-requisite: MSC 320.1(.2) (or concurrent).
+(2) Web Information Systems

+hisite: MSC 320.1(.2).